 What is aquamation?

-Aquamation is a water-based form of cremation that uses the chemical process of alkaline instead of flames to cremate a body.
+Aquamation is a water-based form of cremation that uses the chemical process of alkaline hydrolysis instead of flames to cremate a body.
 The technique combines water, alkali (potassium hydroxide), pressure, and heat to create a reaction that accelerates decomposition.
 It is the same reaction that occurs when a loved one is buried but at a faster rate.

 Brief history of aquamation